openhab/openhab-docs/_addons_transformations/scale/readme.md

 | `[..23]=XYZ`     | `lower than or equal to 23`                                |
 | `]12..]=XYZ`     | `greater than 12`                                          |

+These expressions are evaluated from top to bottom.
+The first range that includes the value is selected.

 ## Example

 The following example shows how to break down numeric UV values into fixed UV index categories.
-We have an example UV sensor that sends us numeric values from `0` to `100`, which we then want to scale into the *UV Index* range.
+We have an example UV sensor that sends numeric values from `0` to `100`, which we then want to scale into the [UV Index](https://en.wikipedia.org/wiki/Ultraviolet_index) range.
-For further Information on the UV Index take a look at [Wikipedia](https://en.wikipedia.org/wiki/Ultraviolet_index).

 Example item: